Video Game: Ar tonelico: Melody of Elemia aka: Ar Tonelico

 Long Title: The original titles are like this, and probably why the English releases are shortened.

-Love Hurts: Hmm, Lyner can get raped and killed in the Cosmospheres.
+Love Hurts: Lyner can get killed in the Cosmospheres, or kidnapped, or brainwashed.
+Yes, loving a Reyvateil can be painful.

 Love Makes You Crazy: The lower levels of the Cosmosphere do this to everyone.
 Justified in that the lower levels (starting at level 5) are said to be closer to the Reyvateil's subconscious/unconscious levels, meaning they're a lot less restrained in expressing their emotions and...ahem..."desires."